Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 <br/>
 <br/>

+---

+### ❌ Handling Virtual Machine Creation Errors
-After you create, if you see a red exclamation mark and hovering the cursor over it shows a message (shown below) noting that a virtual machine is unavailable, you will need to dismiss the request by clicking on the garbage can symbol on the right.
-Then, try to create the machine in a different region.
-Unfortunately, you will need to make all the selections again for a new request.
+If you see a red exclamation mark after creating your virtual machine and hovering over it shows an error message stating that the instance is unavailable, follow these steps:

+1- Dismiss the request by clicking the trash can icon on the right.
+2- Reattempt creation in a different region.
+3- Unfortunately, you will need to reconfigure all settings from scratch for the new request.
 ![](./images/VM_Unavailable.png)

+---

+### ✅ Your virtual machine is now ready! 🎉
+Now that your virtual machine is set up, you can proceed to the next step in the Nightscout installation process.